Large deviation estimates and H\"older regularity of the Lyapunov exponents for quasi-periodic Schr\"odinger cocycles: Large deviation estimates.

 \subsection{Proof of Corollary \ref{cor:LDTlambda}}

-In general, a large $\|v\|_{\infty}$ norm does not guarantee positive Lyapunov exponent.
+In general, a large uniform norm of $v$ does not guarantee a positive Lyapunov exponent.
 However if the potential function $v$ is of the form $\lambda f$, then the following well-known result by Sorets-Spencer \cite{SS} gives a lower bound of the Lyapunov exponent in the large coupling regime.

 \begin{thm} For any non-constant real analytic potential $f$ with an analytic extension on $\{|\Im z|<\rho\}$, there exist constants $\lambda_0=\lambda_0(f)>0$ and $h_0=h_0(f)$ depending only on $f$, such that for all $E$, $\omega$ and $\lambda>\lambda_0$, the Lyapunov exponent $L(\omega,E)\geq \log{\lambda} + h_0.$ \end{thm}